-The effect of mechanical compression and variation of GDL thickness on the permeability is shown in Figure 5.
-It can be seen that there is a linear relationships between the ratio of compressed to uncompressed permeability of the measured GDLs compression ratio, t{comp} / t_0 . experimental data for the through-plane permeability of compressed GDLs, from the present study or reported by others, are plotted in Figure 6 and compared with the present model, Eq.
-(8).
-The comparison of experimental data with the modified TB model shows that proposed model, Eq.
-(8), captures the trends of experimental data for compressed GDLs.
-The through-plane permeability of uncompressed TGP-H-90 was measured as 8.7×10^{-8} m2 which is in good agreement with the value of $8.99 \times 10^{-8} \, m^2$ reported by Gostick et al. [16].
+The effect of mechanical compression and variation of GDL thickness on the permeability is shown in Fig. 5.
+It can be seen that there is a linear relationships between the ratio of compressed to uncompressed permeability of the measured GDLs and the compression ratio, $t{comp}/t_0$ .
+The experimental data for the throughplane permeability of compressed GDLs, from the present study or reported by others, are plotted in Fig. 6 and compared with the present model (TB model), Eq.
+(8), and the correlation proposed by VanDoormaal and Pharoah [22] for the through-plane permeability of GDLs.
+It can be seen that the TB model, Eq.
+(8), has a better agreements with the experimental data for compressed GDLs.